District of Alaska

-The District of Alaska was the federal government’s designation for Alaska from May 17, 1884, to August 24, 1912, when it became Alaska Territory.
+The District of Alaska was the federal government’s designation for Alaska from May 17, 1884, to August 24, 1912, when it became the Territory of Alaska.
 Previously (1867–1884) it had been known as the Department of Alaska, a military designation.

 The designation as a district meant that Alaska became an incorporated but unorganized territory with a civil government.
 The governor of the District of Alaska was appointed by the president of the United States.

 Prelude to District status

 At the time of the 1867 Alaska Purchase, legislators in Washington, D.C., were occupied with post–Civil War reconstruction issues, and had little time to dedicate to Alaska.
-As a department, Alaska was handled as a strategic military area, variously under the jurisdiction of the U.S. Army (until 1877), the United States Department of the Treasury (from 1877 until 1879) and the U.S. Navy (from 1879 until 1884).
+As a department, Alaska was handled as a strategic military area, variously under the jurisdiction of the United States Army until 1877, the United States Department of the Treasury from 1877 until 1879, and the United States Navy from 1879 until 1884.

 By 1884, the civilian population had grown to the point where President Chester A. Arthur signed off on the First Organic Act, and appointed a civil government.